LuminescentBulb/dishes-to-data/README.md

 The metric we will use to evaluate the model are mean squared errors and R^2 given that the MSE offers us clues as to how big the error is and R^2 will give us clues as to how unfit the model is to the data.
 # Baseline Model
+We created a regression model with 5 degree polynomial features using the following features: number of steps, number of ingredients, calories, total fat, sugar, sodium, protein, saturated fats, and carbohydrates, all of which are quantitative.
+These features would be used to predict the average rating of a recipe, giving an insight into what kind of nutrients people prioritize in their recipes as well as in simplicity.
+Given the quantitative nature of all our features, we did not have to encode any features.
+However, the performance of our model was disastrous, with a mean squared error of 2,405,286.62 on the test set and a R^2 value of [PUT IT HERE I THINK].
+We reckon that the model overfit to the training data too much, as the training mean squared error was low at a value of 0.39.

 # Final Model